 credit institutions: any institution covered by the definition in point (1) of Article 4(1) CRR (‘undertaking the business of which is to take deposits or other repayable funds from the public and to grant credits for its own account’) and multilateral development banks (MDBs);

-other financial corporations: all financial corporations and quasi-corporations, other than credit institutions, such as investment firms, investment funds, insurance companies, pension funds, collective investment undertakings, and clearing houses as well as remaining financial intermediaries, financial auxiliaries and captive financial institutions and money lenders;EUCollective investment undertakings (CIU), as defined in Article 4 (7) of the Regulation (EU) 575/2013
+other financial corporations: any institution corporations or quasi-corporations which meet the following definitions:

+investment firms, as defined in point (1) of Article 4(1) of Directive 2014/65/EU;

+Collective investment undertakings (CIU), as defined in Article 4 (7) of the Regulation (EU) 575/2013, including money market funds as referred to in Article 4 of Regulation (EU) 2017/1131 and alternative investment funds as defined in Article 4 of Directive (EU) 2011/61/EU;

+Insurance corporations are those subject to Directive 2009/138/EC.

-(institution for occupational retirement provision’, or ‘IORP’) defined
+Pension funds (institution for occupational retirement provision’, or ‘IORP’) subject to the Directive 2016/2341

+Clearing houses (central counterparties - CCPs) subject to Regulation (EU) No 648/2012

+Financial auxiliaries defined in the paragraph (S12) 2.63 of the European System of Accounts (2010) and not included in any of previous subsector defined above;

+Captive financial institutions and money lenders as defined in the paragraph (S127) 2.98 of the European System of Accounts (2010) which fall under the category of financial corporations and not included in any of the previous subsector defined above;

+Remaining financial intermediaries consists of financial intermediaries that are not included in the previously defined subcategories.

-non-financial corporations (NFCs): corporations and quasi-corporations not engaged in financial intermediation but principally in the production of market goods and non-financial services, as defined in the Table of Part 3 of Annex II to the ECB BSI Regulation;
+non-financial corporations (NFCs): corporations and quasi-corporations not engaged in financial intermediation but principally in the production of market goods and non-financial services, as defined in the Table of Part 3 of Annex II to the ECB BSI Regulation.
+This definition implies that those engaged in self-employment activity, except for the case specified in Part 1 2.119(d) of ESA 2010, are considered as ‘non-financial corporations’;

 households: individuals or groups of individuals as consumers and producers of goods and non-financial services exclusively for their own final consumption, and as producers of market goods and non-financial and financial services provided that their activities are not those of quasi-corporations.
+This definition implies that self-employers limitedly to the case of sole proprietorship and partnership with not legal status that are market producers without the characteristics of quasi-corporations as defined in ESA 2010, Part 1 2.119(d) are included in ‘households’.
 Non-profit institutions which serve households (‘NPISH’) and which are principally engaged in the production of non-market goods and services intended for particular groups of households shall be included.

 The counterparty sector allocation shall be based exclusively on the nature of the immediate counterparty.
 The classification of the exposures incurred jointly by more than one obligor shall be done on the basis of the characteristics of the obligor that was the more relevant, or determinant, for the institution to grant the exposure.
 Among other classifications, the distribution of jointly incurred exposures by counterparty sector, country of residence and NACE codes shall be driven by the characteristics of the more relevant or determinant obligor.